Non co-adapted couplings of Brownian motions on free, step 2 Carnot groups: Introduction

-Successful couplings have been first used to obtain estimates of the Total Variation distance between the laws of the processes.
-Indeed the following Coupling inequality for Markov processes (or Aldous inequality, see~\cite{asmussen2003applied}, chapter VII) states:
+Successful couplings have been first used to obtain estimates of the Total Variation distance between the laws of the processes. {Indeed, denoting by $P_t$ the associated heat-semi group and constructing the coupling $(\bbb_t,\tbbb_t)_t$ such that $\bbb_t=\tbbb_t$ for all $t\geq \tau$, for any measurable function $f$, it is clear that: From $\eqref{eq: Chap1SemigpIn0}$ we can obtain the Coupling inequality (or Aldous inequality) for Markov processes (see~\cite{asmussen2003applied}, chapter VII):}

 If Inequality (\ref{eq: Chap1Aldous}) can been changed into an equality, the coupling is called maximal (note that a maximal coupling is not always successful).
 When the two quantities in (\ref{eq: Chap1Aldous}) have the same order in $t$, the coupling is called efficient.
 In an Euclidean space and more generally for a Riemannian manifold having a kind of "reflection structure" just like the plane or the sphere, a maximal and successful coupling is the reflection coupling (see~\cite{ReflKuwada,HsuSturmMaxEuc}).
 Maximal couplings of càdlàg processes can always be constructed on Polish spaces~\cite{MaximalCouplingSverchkov}.
 However, most of these constructions are not Markovian and even not co-adapted, i.e., we need some knowledge of the future of one of the process to construct the second one.
 Their study can then be difficult.